VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 > As implementation shifts into a maintenance stage, Vermont will want to pay close attention to challenges to compliance.
 While some impediments may be more attitudinal than logistical or economic, the state may want to consider creating incentives to comply.

-This proposed financial incentive model draws some inspiration from the Incentive Grant in Massachusetts where parcel mapping is strongly coupled with addressing to support the Next Generation 911 (NG911) Emergency Call System.
-Eligibility for grant funding is contingent on providing updated standardized parcel mapping to the Burear of Geographic Information (MassGIS).
+This proposed financial incentive model draws some inspiration from the Support and Incentive Grant in Massachusetts where parcel mapping is coupled with addressing to support the Next Generation 911 (NG911) Emergency Call System.
+Eligibility for grant funding is contingent on providing updated standardized parcel mapping to the Bureau of Geographic Information (MassGIS).
 Per the [2022 MassGIS Standard for Digital Assessor Parcel Files](https://www.mass.gov/doc/standard-for-digital-parcels-and-related-data-sets-version-3/download):

 > This eligibility requirement exists because standardized parcel mapping updates are an important source of information for maintaining the addresses, address point locations, and emergency service zones on which routing 9- 1-1 calls to the correct dispatch center relies.